-Historically our assets have been accounted for under IFRS at their "value-in-use" (i.e. their value to Tenon under our continued ownership and control, through the cycle), which you will understand can be quite different from a purchase offer received at any point in time, particularly in early cyclical recovery.
-Like Tenon itself, we have taken a \$31 million impairment charge in our 30 June financial statements in order to align the carrying value of our Tenon investment with the Blue Wolf offer price, and this is disclosed on the face of the Income Statement.
+Historically our assets have been accounted for under IFRS at their 'value-in-use' (i.e. the value of Tenon under our continued ownership and control, through the cycle), which you will understand can be quite different from a purchase offer received at any point in time, particularly in early cyclical recovery.
+Like Tenon itself, we have taken a \$31 million impairment charge in our 30 June financial statements in order to align the carrying value of our Tenon investment with the Blue Wolf offer price, and this is disclosed on the face of the income statement.
 The Tenon board has engaged Grant Samuel to produce an independent report on the proposal for Tenon shareholders, and they will be assessing the value of Tenon's residual manufacturing operations as part of their overall assessment of Tenon value for shareholders.
-We await that report, however we note that Tenon has said that Grant Samuel has confirmed to the Tenon Board today that the Blue Wolf offer is within its assessment of the valuation range for the North American operations, of \$108.1 - \$129.5 million.
-Grant Samuel has also provided an indicative value range for Tenon as a whole, of NZ\$3.01 - NZ\$3.25 per share assuming the Blue Wolf offer proceeds, using current exchange rates, inclusive of the value of the NZ manufacturing operations not subject to the Blue Wolf offer, and pre transaction / wind-up costs.
-Of course, this is a valuation report only, and not a 'realised value' or a 'promise' from Tenon, and at the end of the day the outcome will ultimately be determined by the conclusion of Tenon's Strategic Review process later this year.
+We await that report, however we note that Tenon has said that Grant Samuel has confirmed that the Blue Wolf offer is within its assessment of the valuation range for the North American operations, of \$108.1 - \$129.5 million.
+Grant Samuel has also provided an indicative value range for Tenon as a whole, of NZ\$3.01 - NZ\$3.25 per share assuming the Blue Wolf offer proceeds, using a NZ\$:US\$ exchange rate of 72 cents, inclusive of the value of the NZ manufacturing operations not subject to the Blue Wolf offer, and pre transaction / wind-up costs.
+Of course, this is a valuation report only, and not a 'realised value' or a 'promise' from Tenon, as at the end of the day the outcome will ultimately be determined by the conclusion of Tenon's strategic review process later this year.

-The Blue Wolf offer will be put to Tenon shareholders for approval at a November Tenon meeting, and approval of the Blue Wolf Offer and completion of the deal would see all of Tenon's debt repaid and a large (exact amount to be agreed) pro-rata cash capital return made to all Tenon shareholders, including to Rubicon as Tenon's 60% shareholder.
-Tenon will be continuing with a review process in respect of its residual NZ manufacturing assets.
+The Blue Wolf offer will be put to Tenon shareholders for approval at a November Tenon meeting, and approval of the Blue Wolf offer and completion of the deal would see all of Tenon's debt repaid and a large (amount yet to be announced) pro-rata cash capital return made to all Tenon shareholders, including to Rubicon as Tenon's 60% shareholder.
+Tenon will be continuing with a review process in respect of its residual Clearwood operations.

-If shareholders elect not to proceed with the Blue Wolf offer, Tenon has determined that, from a strategic perspective, it will still continue with the NZ manufacturing Strategic Review process to see where that leads, and it will also continue to run the company for value as it did in fiscal '16.
+If shareholders elect not to proceed with the Blue Wolf offer, Tenon has determined that, from a strategic perspective, it will still continue with the NZ manufacturing strategic review process to see where that leads, and it will also continue to run the company for value as it did in fiscal '16.
 In that scenario, Tenon's stated intent is to immediately re-leverage Tenon to market levels and simultaneously return a large amount of capital to shareholders in a one-off capital return proposal.
-We concur with Tenon that the return of capital to shareholders at this point in the Company's life remains the best use of the surplus cash being generated today (in the absence of any obvious acquisition target).
+We concur with Tenon that the return of capital to shareholders at this point in the company's life remains the best use of the surplus cash being generated today (in the absence of any obvious acquisition target).